 In the century since these claims were first advanced, no decisive evidence has been unearthed proving that the plays were produced by anyone but the man from Stratford-upon-Avon, a man equipped with a very good "grammar-school" education and the experience gained working in a professional theater company in London.

 The Folger has been a major location for research into the authorship question, and welcomes scholars looking for new evidence that sheds light on the plays' origins.
 How this particular man—or anyone, for that matter—could have produced such an astounding body of work is one of the great mysteries.
-If the current consensus on the authorship of the plays and poems is ever overturned, it will be because new and extraordinary evidence is discovered.
-The Folger Shakespeare Library is the most likely place for such an unlikely discovery.

 How many words did Shakespeare write?